kfoynt/LocalGraphClustering/README.md

 output_SL = output_SL_fast[0][0]
 ```
-For more advanced examples see  [examples](https://github.com/kfoynt/LocalGraphClustering/blob/test_branch/notebooks/examples.ipynb)
+For more advanced examples see the Jupyter notebook [here](https://github.com/kfoynt/LocalGraphClustering/blob/test_branch/notebooks/examples.ipynb)

 For advanced examples with visualization of the output see the Jupyter notebooks [examples with visualization](https://github.com/kfoynt/LocalGraphClustering/blob/test_branch/notebooks/examples_with_visualization.ipynb), [more example with visualization](https://github.com/kfoynt/LocalGraphClustering/blob/test_branch/notebooks/more_examples_with_visualization.ipynb).

 For a comparison of spectral- and flow-based methods with visualization see the Jupyter notebook [here](https://github.com/kfoynt/LocalGraphClustering/blob/test_branch/notebooks/spectral_vs_flow_with_visualization.ipynb).

-For algorithms that can improve a given seed set of nodes see the Jupyter notebook [here](https://github.com/kfoynt/LocalGraphClustering/blob/test_branch/notebooks/improveType_algorithms_with_visualization.ipynb).
+For a visual demonstration of algorithms that can improve a given seed set of nodes see the Jupyter notebook [here](https://github.com/kfoynt/LocalGraphClustering/blob/test_branch/notebooks/improveType_algorithms_with_visualization.ipynb).